-Key audit matter How our audit addressed the key audit matter As DDM is a multinational investor and manager of distressed assets, the invested assets are the most significant position in the financial statements.
-The invested assets also represent the ability of the company to generate cash flows and further profits in the coming periods.
-The invested as- Our audit approach included, among others, an assessment of the company's assumptions for the valuation of the invested assets (distressed asset portfolios and other long-term receivables from investments).
-This includes mainly the following procedures: sets are considered as a key audit matter due to the size of the balance (EUR 146 Mio, representing 71% of the total assets) as well as considerable judgement with respect to the assumptions about the future cash flow forecasts.
-We checked the initial recognition by reviewing the con- tractual basis for the initial measurement.
-We obtained supporting documents from the due diligence process
+Key audit matter

+As DDM is a specialized multinational investor and manager of non-performing loans and special situation, the distressed assets are the most significant position in the financial statements.
+The distressed assets also represent the ability of the company to generate cash flows and further profits in the coming periods.
+The distressed assets are considered as a key audit matter due to the size of the balance (EUR 79 Mio, representing 41 % of the total assets) as well as considerable judgement with respect to the assumptions about the future cash flow forecasts.

-DDM invests in distressed asset portfolios, where the receivables are directly from the debtor, and in other long-term receivables from investments, where the receivables are from non-consolidated entities holding the portfolios of loans (together "invested assets").
-The valuation of these invested assets is based on the expected future cash flows (ERC, "Estimated Remaining Collections").
+DDM invests in distressed asset portfolios, where the receivables are directly from the debtor.
+The valuation of these distressed assets is based on the expected future cash flows (ERC, 'Estimated Remaining Collections').
 The procedures of the company to determine the ERC is set out in note 5 Critical estimates and assumptions in applying the company's accounting principles.

-The revenue on invested assets represents the economical profit of the invested assets for the period, applying the amortized cost method, including also the reassessment of future cash flows.
+The revenue on invested assets represents the economical profit of the distressed assets for the period, applying the amortized cost method, including also the reassessment of future cash flows.
+The net collections and the revenue on invested assets amount to EUR 109 Mio and EUR 41 Mio respectively.